jepstein-eagle/adaptable/packages/adaptable/readme/Functions/conditional_style_function.md

 When create a Conditional Style you will select the:

 - **Scope**: where the style is applied.
 Options are:
-  - a single column
+  - a single **Column**

-  - an entire row
+  - an entire **Row**

-   - a Column Category (if thee are any defined)
+   - a **Column Category** (if are any defined)

   > There is an option to exclude grouped rows from having the style applied.

-- **Colours and Font Properties**: used to create the style that suits your needs by selecting the fore and back colours and font elements that you require.
-Just select those elements that you wish to change from the default setting.
+- **Colours and Font Properties**: used to create the style required; fore and back colours and font elements can be selected.
+Only those elements which differ from the default setting need to be set.

-  > If you don't want to create the style yourself then there is an option to select the name of a pre-existing CSS style instead.
+  > There is an option to select the name of a pre-existing CSS style instead of creating the style individually - if the css style has been referenced in User Interface Predefined Config.

-- **Query**: determines **where** the style will be applied.
+- **Query**: a standard Adaptable Expression which determines **where** the style will be applied.

-  > The conditional styles you create will be applied to your grid when a row's values **match all the criteria you have set**.
-If a row's values do not match the criteria, the default styles will be used instead.
+  > Conditional Styles will on be applied to when cell (or row) values **match all the criteria set in the Expression**; otherwise the default styles will be used instead.

 ## UI Elements